-Michael Sullivan (Vice Chair), Historic Preservationist and Principal at Artifacts Consulting, Inc. Michael also serves as an advisor from Washington State to the National Trust for Historic Preservation and is an adjunct faculty member at the University of Washington Tacoma.
+Michael Sullivan (Chair), Historic Preservationist and Principal at Artifacts Consulting, Inc. Michael also serves as an advisor from Washington State to the National Trust for Historic Preservation and is an adjunct faculty member at the University of Washington Tacoma.

 Chris Smith Towne (Secretary), environmental policy consultant, and former member of the Central Puget Sound Growth Management Hearings Board.

 Greg Nickels (Treasurer) served eight years as the 51st Mayor of Seattle from January 1, 2001, through December 31, 2009.
 He is known as a leader in climate protection and was appointed by Barack Obama as alternate representative to the United Nations.

 Tessa Campbell, curator of collections, Hibulb Cultural Center.

 Robin MJ Dowdy, M Ed.
 While not originally from Washington State, Robin found her home in Seattle when she moved from California in 1997.
 After earning her Masters of Education from Western Washington University in 1999, Robin started her career teaching history in public schools in both Shoreline and Seattle.

 David Eskenazi, third generation Seattleite, investment professional with Allied Asset Management/Advisor Group, and in the financial services industry since 1982.
 He is involved in promoting and preserving Seattle and Pacific Northwest sports history and culture through various organizations, publications, documentaries, displays and other activities.